-The M&A market is defined by many types of buyers, but consolidators have been the most publicized.
-Beyond the public markets and headlines, similar behavior is taking place among privately held companies.
+The M&A market is defined by many types of buyers, but consolidators garner the most headlines.
+Beyond the actions of public companies, similar behavior is taking place among privately held companies.

 The significant tax advantages provided to companies with Employee Stock Ownership Plans (ESOPs) mean that they often become strong partners and end up as consolidators.
-According to the National Center for Employee Ownership (NCEO), there are probably at least as many companies acquired by ESOP-owned companies as there are new ESOPs in any year.
-Furthermore, ESOP-related acquisitions have increased fivefold since 2011.
+According to the National Center for Employee Ownership, there are probably at least as many companies acquired by ESOP-owned companies as there are new ESOPs in any given year.
+Furthermore, ESOP-related acquisitions have increased fivefold since 2011.1

-Growth through acquisition offers companies an opportunity to gain complementary lines of business, operational improvements and efficiencies, and employees with new or broader skill sets, all while growing the business.
+Growth through acquisition can offer your company an opportunity to gain complementary lines of business, operational improvements and efficiencies, and employees with new or broader skill sets, all while growing the business.

 ESOP-Owned Companies Make Superior Acquirers

-Efficiency of cash flow makes ESOP-owned companies (specifically 100% S corporation ESOPs, which do not pay income taxes) superior acquirers in any market, but especially in today’s environment, where it has become harder for cash to earn a targeted return.
+If you have an ESOP-owned company—especially if it’s a 100% S corporation ESOP, and therefore does not pay income taxes—it will be a superior acquirer.
+This is true in any market, but especially today, as it has become harder for cash to earn a targeted return.

 ESOP-owned companies have several qualities that make them effective consolidators: